sedflix/DeepCoherence/README.md

 ## Predict

-Open `predict.py`, and file model weights and sentences and then
+Open `predict.py`, and add file path of  model_weight_file and enter the input sentences and then
 ```
 $/DeepCoherence> python predcit.py
 ```